 See 6221 for this type of revenue received directly from the federal agency.
-See 6321 for this type of revenue received from agencies other than OSPI.
+See 6321 for this type of revenue received from other nonfederal agencies.

-6122 Special Education-Infants and Toddlers-Medicaid ReimbursementsApplicable Fund: (GFS)
+6122 Special Education-Infants and Toddlers-Medicaid Reimbursements Applicable Fund: (GFS)

 Record Medicaid reimbursement revenues relating to the provision of early intervention services for children with disabilities from birth through age two.
 Only record revenues received directly from OSPI in this account.